 One can read about the details in the following blog:

-With 5G technology, faster mobile internet connection is just the beginning, for consumers.
-A stronger, secure connection at greater speed and lower latency will help the consumer with many more devices being connected with this next generation technology.
-Self-driving cars, smart homes, virtual reality experience while gaming, shopping and viewing sporting events, tele medicines and remote health monitoring are what the consumers can look forward to with 5G.
+With 5G technology, a faster mobile internet connection is just the beginning, for consumers.
+A stronger, secure connection at greater speed and lower latency will help the consumer with many more devices being connected with this next-generation technology.
+Self-driving cars, smart homes, virtual reality experience while gaming, shopping and viewing sporting events, tele-medicines and remote health monitoring are what the consumers can look forward to with 5G.

 The 5G speed is 20 times faster than the previous generation, has much lower latency and tremendously improved reliability.
 Theoretically, 5G download speed is set to achieve 10gbps over a 1gbps for 4G technology.